Last Updated August 2021

 Is this series suitable for children?

 Not small children, no. Over fourteen is probably all right for the first two books, but they do get very adult (and grim, with various flavors of violence) quickly after that point.
 Keep in mind that I was reading Jean Auel and Samuel Delaney in sixth grade, so my perceptions on this may be a touch distorted.
 There is swearing (see below), and very adult situations (ditto).
 But parents must judge for themselves.
 I always recommend reading a book first before deciding if it’s suitable for your kids.

 What made you decide to use swear words common to our world?
 Isn’t that a little anachronistic?

 I did invent a number of swear words and insults to suit the setting; however, writing is about communicating.
 Imaginary swear words never resonate with me as deeply as “real world” swearing does, and there are times I needed to provoke a gut reaction from the reader.
 I’m very careful with where I put the stronger cuss words, and try to use them as sparingly as possible.
 But “ta-karne” doesn’t always convey the same effect as “you @**hole!”–which is, after all, what ta-karne means.

 As for anachronism, not really.
 The concepts of “hell” and “damnation” are very much alive in the Northern Church; most southerners, unless they spend a lot of time up in the northern areas, don’t use those terms.
 The southern religion does not assign sinners to a fiery fate.
-And in my view, a term such as “for unlawful carnal knowledge”, under the Northern Church’s strong conservatism, is a perfectly understandable development.
+And in my view, the word “fuck” is just too concisely sharp not to use.
+Here.
+Read this.